Harvard–Yale football rivalry: 1887

 On November 24, the year's Thanksgiving holiday, Yale defeated Harvard, 17–8, at the Polo Grounds in New York City before 18,000 spectators.
 Harvard had yielded six points total the entire season.
 For the third time in the brief history of the rivalry both squads sported undefeated and untied records.
 William H. Corbin, the 1888 team captain and future Yale head coach known as "Pa" Corbin, is credited with leading Yale to the victory and a 9–0 record, with Harvard's season ending with a 10–1 record.
 The game ball was discovered and picked up by an oyster boat in the water in March 1890 and returned to Yale.

 1890

 The 1890 game was played on November 22 at Hampden Park in Springfield, Massachusetts.
 Harvard ended the season undefeated and untied, 11–0, defeating Yale, 12–6.
 Yale finished the season with a 12–1 record.
 The victory is considered possibly the greatest in the history of Harvard Crimson football and Arthur Cumnock, team captain, as Harvard's greatest football player.
-Harvard won its second game in the series and ended a streak that included one tie and ten losses.
+Harvard won its second game in the series and ended a streak that included one tie.

-Cumnock, who captained the 1889 and 1890 Crimson teams, is credited with convening the first spring practice in collegiate football.